department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/accessibility_research/research-findings.md

 One participant stated they thought the "cancel" button would cancel the whole form (P6, VoiceOver).

-The same participant accidentally hit <back> and wasn’t sure where they were in the form.
+The same participant accidentally hit "back" and wasn’t sure where they were in the form.

-*I started to understand the cancel and the back button if it jumped ahead.
-And if it jumped ahead, I wasn't sure if it jumped ahead or back, because I don't know where I am in the form, in my head, because I don't… when I jumped, had I jumped ahead or back? - P6
+>"I started to understand the cancel and the back button if it jumped ahead.
+And if it jumped ahead, I wasn't sure if it jumped ahead or back, because I don't know where I am in the form, in my head, because I don't… when I jumped, had I jumped ahead or back?" - P6

-It was good that it didn't kick me out of the form entirely.
+>"It was good that it didn't kick me out of the form entirely.
 But the use of the commands was a little confusing.
 Back or cancel.
-If it's cancel, I think I'm cancelling the entire form.  - P6*
+If it's cancel, I think I'm cancelling the entire form."  - P6

-**6. VoiceOver is not reading transition pages**
+**6. VoiceOver is not reading all information including the Transition page**

-This is an issue with Focus attribute and has been documented previously.
+There is an issue with Focus attribute and has been documented previously that is causing the Transition page to be skipped by VoiceOver users.
+Other components where information was not being read by VoiceOver include the "Additional Information" accordion component as well as information near a question on a form page.

 **Satisfaction Findings**